devsecboy/damn-vulnerable-MCP-server/README.md

 ## Recommended MCP Clients

 CLINE - VSCode Extension
-refer this https://docs.cline.bot/mcp-servers/connecting-to-a-remote-server for connecting CLine with MCP server
+Refer to this [Connecting to a Remote Server - Cline](https://docs.cline.bot/mcp/connecting-to-a-remote-server) for connecting CLine with MCP server

 ## getting started